Anshik15/Data-Cleaning-and-Preprocessing-Netflix-Movies-and-TV-Shows-/README.md

-etflix-Movies-and-TV-Shows Dataset Cleaning Project
+Netflix-Movies-and-TV-Shows Dataset Cleaning Project

 Objective
 The goal of this project was to clean and prepare a raw Netflix dataset by handling missing values, correcting data types, standardizing formats, and ensuring consistency across the data for further analysis or modeling.

 Tools Used
 Python (Pandas)
 Jupyter Notebook
 Visual Studio Code